 Biogas storage technology

 Membrane gas storage tank is selected to store biogas in this project.
 The membrane type biogas storage tank is enclosed by an outer membrane and the liquid level in the anaerobic reaction tank to store biogas.
 The gas storage tank is equipped with an explosion-proof fan, which automatically adjusts the gas delivery volume to the biogas generator according to the requirements, so as to maintain the stability of the air pressure in the gas storage tank.
 It is equipped with ultrasonic range finder to automatically adjust and control the storage capacity of biogas.

+The proposed project was implemented in 9 swine farms in Hubei Province owned by Jiangxi Zhengbang Breeding Co.
+Ltd. The technology implemented at each location was same, while the treatment capacities of each AMMS and the size of each animal farm and corresponding design of the AWMS was different.
+The processing capacity and equipment of the system are designed according to the size of the farm.
+The specific breeding scale and system processing capacity and the equipment parameters used of each swine farm are shown in the following table: